-In accordance with the City Charter, the City of Albany is divided into (15) legislative districts, or Wards.
+Albany is divided into (15) legislative districts, or Wards.
 Each Ward is represented by a City resident who is elected by their constituency to serve a four year term.
-Collectively the residents comprise the Common Council which serves as the legislative branch of Albany’s government.
+Collectively the elected Ward representatives comprise the Common Council, which serves as the legislative branch of Albany’s government.

 Redistricting refers to the process by which U.S. Census data is used to redraw the boundaries of electoral districts, or in the case of the City of Albany--Ward boundaries.
 Redistricting impacts the weight of your vote and involves making difficult decisions constricted by complicated local, State and Federal laws.
-In Albany, this process is conducted every ten years and is based on the latest Federal Decennial
+In Albany, this process is conducted every ten years and is based on demographic information from the latest U.S. Decennial

-Census information.
+Census survey.
 Redistricting represents one of the most important undertakings of our democracy.

 Current Ward Boundaries

-On February 21, 2013, the Albany Common Council voted in favor of the 2013 Ward Boundaries as proposed by the Reapportionment Commission.
-These boundaries have been adjusted to best represent protected groups and community of interests per the 2010 Federal Decennial Census survey.
+The Common Council adopted the current Ward boundaries on February 21, 2013, as proposed by the latest appointed Reapportionment Commission.
+These boundaries have been adjusted to best represent protected groups and community of interests per the 2010 U.S. Decennial Census.

 WHAT IS MY WARD?
 FIND OUT ONLINE